mladenivkovic/swiftgpupacksim/py/README.md

 - No duplicate names.
   - If there are several top level/root particle data structs with identical names, the yaml reader will only keep the last one.
-  - If there are several field with identical names, even if they are stored in different top level/root particle data structs, this will cause name clashes with the generated API.
+  - If there are several fields with identical names, even if they are stored in different top level/root particle data structs, this will cause name clashes with the generated API.